 I smell bacon.
-Bacon just makes everything better, unless you are a vegetarian, then I would say… well…I’m not, because bacon, and I can’t see myself giving that up anytime soon.
-Then there was candied bacon, utter brilliance for the taste buds.
+Bacon just makes everything better, unless you are a vegetarian, then I would say… too bad, because bacon, and I can’t see myself giving that up anytime soon.
+Then there was the concept of candied bacon, utter brilliance for the taste buds.
 The tongue literally dances with excitement when this tantalizing morsel is first enjoyed.

 Patchwork items intrigue me.
 My Grandmothers’ patchwork quilts, bits and pieces of colorful fabric strewn together, and taken from previous garments that were worn down, but not yet ready to be thrown out.

 This quilt came from the cottage up in Hamer Bay, on Lake Joseph.
 It was upon my parents bed for years.
 At some point my Mother, or someone else decided that it needed laundering .
-Well.. turns out that it was not color fast, and the red seeped into the other shades giving it an even more weather worn , and loved appearance.
+Well as it turns out it was not color fast, and the red seeped into the other shades giving it an even more weather worn and loved appearance.

 My friend Laura brought me the patchwork sketchbook on the old warn honey pine trunk from Spain a few years back . it is perfect .
 I keep treasures cards, bits of dried flowers, and precious mementos inside its bindings.
 It still feels intimidating to sketch or write in it .
-Just keep beginning, I tell myself, perfection is not the object of this book, just let those creative juices flow … you might surprise yourself when expectation is given the heave hoe like a giant shovel of snow into the snow bank.
+Its’ too pretty.
+Just keep beginning again I tell myself, perfection is not the object of this book, just let those creative juices flow.
+You might surprise yourself when expectation is given the heave hoe like a giant shovel of snow into the snow bank.
 No time like the present, to unwrap your present of creativity , and gift it to yourself, and yes, maybe even into the world that surrounds.